 (Photo Credit: Bococaland.com)

-(Sort of.
-This is sort of starting a new storyline, ’cause the health stuff is over and this is more about the effect it had on the rest of my life.)
+(This is sort of starting a new storyline.
+The health stuff is over.
+This is more about the effect it had on the rest of my life.)

 My lease was coming to an end in the summer.
 I decided not to renew it or sign up for more classes in the fall.

-I got offered a job working for America’s Got Talent that would go through part of the fall.
-I was tired of being “the heart girl” at school.
-I didn’t have as much money as I used to.
-The reasons for that are two fold.
+I’d been offered a job working for America’s Got Talent which would go through part of the fall.
+I was tired of being “the heart girl” at school, and wanted to escape for a bit.

 1) In 2009, before I’d gotten sick, I worked a ton of jobs.
 Many were low paying, but when you work a lot of low paying jobs, you end up having money.
 All of that income disappeared as I had to let go of job after job after job in the hospital.
 So, I’d been using credit cards way more often than before, and had built up a nice bit of debt on them during the many, many months without any income.

 2) I now had medical bills as well.
-Insurance covered a lot of it.
+Granted, insurance covered by far the majority of them.
 (And thank goodness.
 My understanding is that close to half a million dollars has been sunk into my body.
-Wow, when I think about it that way, it makes me think I should be taking extra good care of it everyday, huh?)
+(Wow.))

-So, I took the job went to California.
+So, I took the job went to Cali.
 At the time, I had the intention of going back to school.
-(I didn’t go back.)
+(I didn’t.)

 I only subleased in California.
-I wasn’t ready to commit to being there for anything longer than my stint working on the show.
-Plus, I had no idea how long I’d be able to keep paying for a place once the show was over (if I couldn’t find another job).
+I wasn’t ready to commit to being there for anything longer than the show.

 I lived in some crazy places.
-I lived in what may or may not have been a drug dealer’s apartment.
+I lived in what may or may not have been a drug dealer’s apartment (pretty sure it was).
 I didn’t ask any questions, and I got out of there after the month for which I’d paid.

-I lived in a place (warning if you’re eating while reading (or don’t want to hear about bugs)) infested, and I mean infested with cockroaches.
+I lived in a place (warning if you don’t want to hear about bugs) infested, and I mean infested with cockroaches.
 (Shivers thinking about it.)
 I sprayed roach spray one night to try to get the ones I’d seen.
 When I woke up, there were rows of dead cockroaches sprawled out in the spray’s path… I was out of there in three days.

 (This is the “College Dropout” album cover…) (You know I made the right choice photo when I have to explain it… (Shakes head))